-You have the right to object to us using your information for our own legitimate interests
+You have the right to ask us to restrict our processing activities of your information

 If you wish to make a complaint about our collection or use of your personal data, please contact us in the first instance so that we may seek to resolve your complaint.